hafidid-baha/Solid/Princ/ISP/readme.txt

 interface sugregation principle

-no client be forced to depends on method it does not use witch means instead of one big interface we should splite our interface into small interfaces
+"no client should be forced to depends on method it does not use"

+witch means instead of one big interface we should splite our interface into small interfaces

 in these case we have to type of aniamls (birds,Reptiles)
 + master calss is animale